groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/_index.en.md

       ## TAB ONE ##
       tab_one:
         description: |
-          That is an overview of GroupDocs.Signature faetures for Java:
+          That is an overview of GroupDocs.Signature features for Java:

         right:
           enable: true